Unity-Technologies/ml-agents/docs/Training-SAC.md

 Typical Range: `64` - `512`

+### (Optional) Save Replay Buffer

+`save_replay_buffer` enables you to save and load the experience replay buffer as well as the model when quitting and re-starting training.
+This may help resumes go more smoothly, as the experiences collected won't be wiped.
+Note that replay buffers can be very large, and will take up a considerable amount of disk space.
+For that reason, we disable this feature by default.

+Default: `False`

 ## (Optional) Pretraining Using Demonstrations

 In some cases, you might want to bootstrap the agent's policy using behavior recorded